1999AZZAR/prompt-sanctuary/README.md

 You can try the redesigned interface at [this link](https://sanctuary01.pythonanywhere.com/) or run it yourself by following the instructions [here](instruction.md).

+## Usage

+Prompt-sanctuary's web interface is intuitive and user-friendly.
+Here's a quick guide on using its features:

+- **Home Page**: Accessible from the root URL (`/`).
+This is the starting point of the application.
+- **Generate Content**: Navigate to `/generate` to access the content generation page.
+You can input text or select options to generate content.
+- **Advanced Options**: For more advanced content generation, navigate to `/advance` and provide the required parameters.
+- **Library**: Access various content generation templates and tools from the library section.
+Navigate to `/library` and choose the desired option.

 ## secret prompt

 - for coder if chat gpt reply will bad code just reply with this :